egesamichael/egesamichael/README.md

 React Native Developer
 ----------------------

-After 4 years of working on Android Native i sort of got into the react native with expo world that was my "Anha moment" I wonder how come i hadn't switched before.

 * 🌍  I'm based in Kampala
 * 🖥️  See my portfolio at [My Portfolio](http://egesamichael.dev)
 * ✉️  You can contact me at [hello@egesamichael.dev](mailto:hello@egesamichael.dev)